Market overview: Financial markets falter

 In percent

 This graphic shows the Swiss reference interest rate SARON with a three-month term and the yields to maturity of 10-year Swiss government bonds since 2000.
-The yields to maturity on both bonds and the three-month SARON have climbed sharply over the past 12 months, leading to a rise in mortgage interest rates.
+The SARON stands at almost 2 percent due to the SNB’s interest rate rises, while yields to maturity on bonds are well below that level.
+This means the yield curve is still inverted.

 • Currencies